The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 GTT Communications

-Maintaining a tier 1 global backbone, GTT offers network reach across 190 countries, leveraging partnerships to remove the necessity of owning last-mile infrastructure everywhere.
+Maintaining a Tier 1 global backbone, GTT offers network reach across more than 170 countries, leveraging partnerships to remove the necessity of owning last-mile infrastructure everywhere.
 Notably, GTT have no upstream providers and maintain direct peering relationships globally, reducing latency and improving performance.

-GTT offers both fully managed and co-managed service models, supporting technologies from vendors such as HPE Aruba and Fortinet.
+GTT offers both fully managed and co-managed service models, supporting technologies from vendors such as HPE Networking (incorporating Aruba following HPE's $14 billion acquisition of Juniper Networks.

 For security integration, GTT partners with established vendors such as Fortinet and Palo Alto Networks rather than developing proprietary solutions.
 Their portfolio includes SASE and direct cloud connectivity services to major providers including AWS and Azure, facilitating hybrid cloud architectures with consistent performance.